rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 <a name="1.21.384.1">1.21.384.1</a> If a resource printed on a single sheet contains two or more expressions but does not have a collective title, transcribe as the title proper the first title or opening words of the text.
 Make a formal or informal contents note and include in it the titles of the additional works (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).

-<a name="1.21.384.2">1.21.384.2</a> If the sheet is printed on both sides and it is impossible to determine which side should be read first, make a separate metadata description for each side of the sheet, and include a formal “With, on other side” note in each record (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1)).
+<a name="1.21.384.2">1.21.384.2</a> If the sheet is printed on both sides and it is impossible to determine which side should be read first, make a separate metadata description for each side of the sheet, and include a formal “With, on other side” note in each record (see [On carrier unit with, 9.34.3.1](/DCRMR/additional-notes/On-carrier-unit-with/#9.34.3.1)).

 ### 1.21.385 Two or more expressions or manifestations with separate publication, distribution, or manufacture statements on a single sheet

 <a name="1.21.385.1">1.21.385.1</a> If there are two or more manifestations printed on a single sheet and each has its own publication, distribution, or manufacture statement, or there is other conclusive evidence that they were intended to be separately issued, make a separate description for each manifestation that was intended to be issued separately.
-Include a formal “With” note in each record indicating that the manifestations were printed on a single sheet and that they were “intended to be separated” (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1)).
+Include a formal “With” note in each record indicating that the manifestations were printed on a single sheet and that they were “intended to be separated” (see [On carrier unit with, 9.34.3.1](/DCRMR/additional-notes/On-carrier-unit-with/#9.34.3.1)).
 If there are two or more manifestations printed on a single sheet giving the appearance that they were possibly intended to be separated, but there is no conclusive evidence that this is the case, follow the provisions of [1.21.384.1](/DCRMR/title/Title-proper/#1.21.384.1), and always make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) indicating that they were “possibly intended to be separated” (see [9.3.3.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.3.1)).

 ---